Luxembourg Pet Import Requirements

 Your veterinarian must obtain and update an EU Pet Passport for your pet.

-Your pet must be inspected, and an intra trade Pet Health Certificate must be issued by a licensed veterinarian within 48 hours of entry.
+Your pet must be inspected, and an Intratrade Health Certificate must be endorsed by a government veterinarian within 48 hours of entry.

 The transport must be recorded in the Trade Control and Expert System (TRACES) ahead of travel.
 This system tracks the import, export and intra trade of all live animals entering or leaving the EU.